-Out of all the photo ops I’ve seen at local events, Pacific Northwest Ballet blew me away!
+Out of all the photo ops I’ve seen at local events, Pacific Northwest Ballet has the liveliest lobby!

 So, there’s the big Christmas tree where lots of families take their annual Christmas photos.

-But, there are a ton of photo-op sets that are beautifully painted, are sturdy enough to hold kids and adults, and are so fun for holiday pictures!
+But there are a ton of photo-op sets that are beautifully painted, sturdy enough to hold kids and adults, and are so fun for holiday pictures!

 There were several more photo scenes set up, too!
-These are another reason I’d suggest having your family dress up a bit!
+These are other reasons I’d suggest having your family dress up a bit!

 CHECK OUT THE GIFT SHOP

 You know I’m a sucker for a good gift shop, especially if it supports a nonprofit.

-The PNB gift shop is beautiful!
+The Pacific Northwest Ballet gift shop is beautiful!
 There are tons of Nutcracker-themed ornaments and holiday decor.

 There are also cute dress-up clothes, dolls, and every ballet-related gift idea you could think of!